snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 -   The approval process and access requirements involved in influencer whitelisting may be more complex than running sponsored ads from your own brand account
 -   Influencers may charge higher fees for whitelisted content compared to generic sponsored posts.
 ## What are the pros and cons of whitelisting for an influencer?
+As an influencer, there are several benefits to allowing a brand to whitelist your profile, as well as some potential drawbacks:
 ### Pros of whitelisting for an influencer

 ### Cons of whitelisting for an influencer
 ## Why create an influencer whitelisting strategy?
 ### Amplified reach through advertising